Acupuncture for children and adults at Holistic Ealing

 Integrated Acupuncture treatment combines: Five Elements and TCM styles of Acupuncture.
 In my Clinic I diagnose based on those principles and accordingly use needles, moxa or cupping to support the body in healing process.
 Each patient is diagnosed as a unique person and treated as such.
-An individualized plan is designed during an initial hour-and-a-half appointment to understand the underlying causes of imbalances.
+An individualized plan is designed during an initial appointment to understand the underlying causes of imbalances.

 The Five Element acupuncture is based on the cyclical flow of vital energy – called Qi.
 Each of the Five Elements – Wood, Fire, Earth, Metal and Water – represent a distinct quality of the Qi energy that is vital to the continual health and flow of nature.
 Chinese observed that these qualities can be found in nature, so can they be found in every living being.
 Understanding the inter-relationships of the Elements within and using them as a guide, I can diagnose and treat the root of a person’s illness, restoring health to the body, mind and spirit.
 In order to establish the root (Constitutional Factor - CF) I would observe colour, sound, odour and emotion.

 Traditional Chinese Medicine (TCM)